ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 War Talons.
 Shield is red and round with symbol of a bird in flight holding a spear in its talons.
 They are a prolific mercenaries.

-"One fang" woman leader of this group of War Talons
+"One fang" (Meredith) woman leader of this group of War Talons